pparuzel/Generative-Adversarial-Network/README.md

 # Generative-Adversarial-Network
-GAN Neural Network in Python 3.6 tested on MNIST datasets.
+GAN Neural Network in Python 3.7 tested on MNIST datasets.
+The **generator** creates images trying to trick the **discriminator** (human or the other net) into thinking that the generated image is real.

 ## Flowchart
 ![gan-flowchart](/flowchart.png)